davidmaceachern/blog/content/pages/about.md

 I am looking for work, so if you need someone for some systems software development and you can hire EMEA/Remote then please [reach out](https://www.linkedin.com/in/david-maceachern-35943440/)

 Any opinions expressed here are my original ideas, and not that of my employers past or present.

-Je kiffe les fromages!
+J'aime les fromages!